BastienVelcin/PyStochastic/docs/source/processes/index.md

 ```python
 .plot()
 ```
-Plot all the previous simulations of the effective process.
+Plots all the previous simulations of the effective process.

 > [!NOTE]
 > This method plots the simulation only if the process is 1D, 2D or 3D.
 The plot is made with `plotly` for better interactive figures.